nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

     * List activities within a time frame: `list DATE1 DATE2`, where both `DATE1` and `DATE2` are
     in either `yyyy-MM-dd` or `dd/MM/yyyy` format

-### 3.7 Find Feature
+### 3.7 Find & Filter Features

+#### Find Feature
-This command accepts a keyword and searches the activity list for activities with names that contain the keyword.
+This command accepts keyword(s) and searches either the entire activity list or the last shown list for activities with names containing each keyword.

+#### Filter Feature
+This feature accepts space-separated keyword(s) to search either the entire list or the last shown list for activities with tags matching each keyword.
+The keywords should be an exact-match with the tag names.

+#### 3.7.1 Design Considerations
+As the `find` and `filter` commands are important for the user to analyse and eventually graph time-spent on each activity.
+The user should be allowed to query for all useful combinations of activities in the activity list.
+This entails:
+* The user should be allowed to match for multiple keywords at once.
+* The user should be allowed to exclude certain activities by limiting his search to a previously shown list as opposed to the entire activity list.
+    (chaining `list`, `find`, and `filter` commands).

-#### 3.7.1 Current Implementation
+#### 3.7.2a Current Implementation for Find
 * This feature is called by the user when the `find` command is entered into the command line.
-The string following the command is the keyword to match activity names to.
+The string following the command are the parameters:
+    * `-s` flag indicates that the searching should be limited to activities previously shown to the user.
+    * The remaining parameters are a string of keywords separated by ` / `.
 * The Parser will create a FindCommand object.
 * The FindCommand will invoke its own `executeCommand()` method.
     * The Parser's `lastShownList` will be cleared.